soch7188/smartone_hackathon_2018_bunpo/nlu.md

 - why are you so smart
 - you are so clever

-## intent:crazy
-- you're nuts
-- you are crazy
-- you're out of your mind
-- you're so crazy
-- how crazy you are
-- you're so out of your mind
-- you went crazy
-- I think you're crazy
-- are you crazy
-- are you mad
-- are you insane
-- are you mad at me
-- are you mad or what
-- are you nuts
-- you are a weirdo
-- you are insane
-- you are mad

-## intent:fired
-- you are fired
-- I fire you
-- you don't work for me anymore
-- we're not working together anymore
-- now you're fired
-- I want to fire you
-- you must get fired
-- it's time to fire you
-- you should be fired
-- I will fire you
-- you are unemployed from now on
-- I will make you unemployed
-- I'm about to fire you
-- I'm firing you
-- you are dismissed

-## intent:funny
-- you make me laugh a lot
-- you are hilarious
-- you are really funny
-- you're the funniest bot I've talked to
-- you make me laugh
-- you're so funny
-- you're a very funny bot
-- you're really funny
-- how funny you are
-- you're incredibly funny
-- you are funny
-- you're the funniest
-- you are so funny
-- you are very funny
-- that was funny

 ## intent:good
 - you are very helpful
 - you are the best